 Create a monitor using the API

-This page describes how to create a monitor in Databricks and describes all of the parameters used in the API call.
+This page describes how to create a monitor in Databricks using the Databricks SDK and describes all of the parameters used in API calls.
+You can also create and manage monitors using the REST API.
+For reference information, see the Lakehouse monitoring SDK reference and the REST API reference.

 You can create a monitor on any managed or external Delta table registered in Unity Catalog.
 Only a single monitor can be created in a Unity Catalog metastore for any table.